 - Composite handle and barrel, with the composite material making it durable

-- Low compression for bouncy effect on softball
+- Low compression for bouncy effect on the softball

 - Connection system for the 2 pieces negates the vibrations

-- Slim handle with Hyperskin grip for secure and comfortable hold
+- Slim handle with Hyperskin grip for a secure and comfortable hold

 2. Easton Topaz -10 Fastpitch Softball Bat 2019